markpackham/HyperionDev-Level-3-Fullstack/L3T07 - Express - Middleware/Compulsory Task/README.md

 ### Usage

-1) Go to the Register page in the React App with a gmail address for a username and a password.
+1) Go to the Register page in the React App with a gmail address for a username and a password meeting the criteria below.

 Password must contain at least 8 characters, 1 uppercase, 1 lowercase, 1 number and 1 special case character.